noveogroup/backbone.iobind/README.md

 	}
 });

 // And on the server.
-Note that collection events to include the model id in the event path. socket.emit('todos:create', todo_obj);
+Note that collection events do not include the model id in the event path. socket.emit('todos:create', todo_obj);
 ```